 Wear it often.
 Real-life magic: your skin's natural oils will help to prevent tarnish, keeping your jewelry bright and shiny!

 Leave it at home if you're being extra active.
 Hitting the gym?
+Gardening?
 Doing some frenzied house cleaning?
 Helping a friend move?
 Silver is a relatively soft metal and is, therefore, prone to dings and scratches.
 Protect your rings and bracelets by leaving them at home when you're being physically active.

 Put your jewelry on last.
 When you're getting ready for your day, don't put your jewelry on until you're finished with your makeup, lotions, perfumes, hairspray, etc. They can contribute to tarnish.

 Keep it away from water and chemicals.
 Leave your jewelry behind if you're going for a dip in a pool or the ocean, or using harsh chemicals to clean your home.
+Repeated exposure to these things can tarnish your jewelry and discolor your stones over time.

 Don't store it in cotton-filled cardboard boxes.
 It's easy to throw your pieces back into the boxes they came in when you're not wearing them, but the reality is that long-term storage in gift boxes will contribute to tarnish, as they contain traces of sulfur.